 Breaking Patches Reef

 Breaking Patches Reef dive sites stands out even in the greatness that is the Great Barrier Reef.
-One of the reasons it stands out is because it is different from its neighbors.
+One of the reasons it stands out is because it is different from its neighbours.

 A little background information first about Breaking Patches

-The nature of the lagoon allows it to develop the type of coral and marine life that is different from the ocean side.
-In fact diving on a barrier reef has completely different species as you travel across the reef.
+The nature of the lagoon allows it to develop the coral and marine life that is different from the ocean side.
+Diving on a barrier reef has completely different species as you travel across the reef.

 There is a type of mid-shelf reef that can develop in the protected waters of a barrier reef, is called a patch reef.
 The Breaking Patches Reef that we have been discussing is of that type.